lexica/lexica/README.md

 given 3 to 30 minutes to find as many words as possible on a grid of random letters.

 Features:
- * 4x4 and 5x5 game boards
+ * 4x4, 5x5, and 6x6 game boards
- * A dictionary of 77,000+ words
+ * Several international dictionaries, with a combined total of millions of words
- * UK and US dictionaries

 ## Contributing